rohitaryal/Formify/README.md

 # Formify

-Integrate your google form with AI 🚀 and let it solve them for you 🤓 (Auto google-form solver 🐍)
+Integrate your google form with AI 🚀 and let it solve them for you (Auto google-form solver 🐍)

 ## Google Formify Features 🐱

-- Show AI answers at the bottom of your question 🤑
+- Show AI answers at the bottom of your question
-- Auto-select the correct option according to AI aswer 🍼
+- Auto-select the correct option according to AI aswer
-- Shortcut to hide/unhide the AI from someone 💀
+- Shortcut to hide/unhide the AI from someone
-- Integrated Google Search for each question 🔍
+- Integrated Google Search for each question
-- Integrated copy buttons for each question 🐐
+- Integrated copy buttons for each question

 ## Shortcut 🐬

-Press `CTRL` + `ALT` key to quickly hide/unhide 🪼 the AI containers and elements from the form page.
+Press `ALT` + `K` key to quickly hide/unhide 🪼 the AI containers and elements from the form page.
+Press `ALT` + `M` key to view/hide AI settings

 ☢️ **DESCLAIMER:** Cheating is bad like really.
 This project doesn's support cheating nor cheaters 🫵.
 It is recommended to test this script in a review mode and not on a real test/quizzes.
-By using this script, you acknowledge that you understand and agree to this disclaimer. 💯
+By using this script, you acknowledge that you understand and agree to this disclaimer.

 ### 📸 Screenshot?